 Better Call Saul started off as a joke

-When filming his first appearance on Breaking Bad, Odenkirk delivers a line explaining that he changed his name from Jimmy McGill to Saul Goodman because “he does the Jew thing for the homeboys.”
-After that scene wrapped, a cameraman asked, “Can I get a job on the sequel?”
+When filming his first appearance on Breaking Bad, Odenkirk delivers a line explaining that he changed his name from Jimmy McGill to Saul Goodman.
+Specifically, “he does the Jew thing for the homeboys.”
+After that scene wrapped, a cameraman asked if he could “get a job on the sequel.”

 “They were prescient.
 They were way ahead of us,” said Gilligan, who went on to explain the process that led to Better Call Saul.
 “We probably started joking about [the spinoff] later that season.”
 By Breaking Bad’s third year, Gilligan started asking Odenkirk about his thoughts in starring in a Saul-centric series.
 “I can tell you it was a joke — at first.
 And then, we’d joke about it so often in the writers’ room we thought ‘Maybe this isn’t a joke, maybe in humor lies truth.’
 By the time we wrapped up Breaking Bad, we were thinking about it in earnest.”